sngrstudio/astro-prod-template/README.md

 ## Miscellaneous

-This template is created as a base for future SNGR Studio's template for Astro projects.
+This template is created as a base for future Sastronegoro & Co. template for Astro projects.